saleor/saleor-docs/website/docusaurus2-graphql-doc-generator/README.md

 yarn add @edno/docusaurus2-graphql-doc-generator
 ```

-Then you add it in your site's `docusaurus.config.js`'s plugins option:
+Then you need to add it to the plugin options in  `docusaurus.config.js` of your site:

 ```js
 module.exports = {